-Add the starter, garlic and olive oil and slowly add the water and mix together to form a dough.
-It needs to be workable, but slightly wetter will make a better loaf.
+Add the yeast, garlic, coriander and olive oil and slowly add the water and mix together to form a workable dough.
 You can add more or less water depending on how your dough feels.
 I find it varies slightly every time.

-Put your dough into a lightly oiled bowl and cover loosely with a plastic bag to stop it drying out.
+Put your dough into a lightly oiled bowl and cover loosely with a wet cloth, to stop it drying out.
 Place somewhere warm, I usually put it near our wood-burner or in the conservatory on a warm day.

 Flour your work surface and break your dough into 2 portions.
-Cover each portion with a coat of flour and squash to around 1cm thick
+Cover each portion with a coat of flour and squash to around 0.5-1cm thick

 Heat some olive oil in a frying pan and cook each flatbread for 3 or 4 minutes on each side